theskyinflames/sshexecutor/README.md

 Saying that still is necessary to fill the SSH user password as an environment variable for the service.
 You should inject it into the container when it starts in a safe way.

 ## Not supported commands
 It's not supported the shell commands with 'su', like 'sudo su *another user*'.
 It's because the 'su' command starts a new shell process for the new user.
 When that occurs, these new shell has its own stdout,stdin and stderr.
-Wich can't be captured by the ssh client.
+Which can't be captured by the ssh client.
 From there execution flux is lost and the recipe hangs.

 ## Configuration
 There are six environment variables which must be set to make the service run: